19PHOBOSS98/Minecraft-Omnidirectional-Drone-Controller-ValkyrienSkies2-ComputerCraft/README.md

 6. Run "flight_control_firmware_scorcher.lua" on the main onboard computer
 7. Fly

-###POSTFLIGHT CHECKS
+### POSTFLIGHT CHECKS
+**THIS IS IMPORTANT TO DO BEFORE LOGGING OFF**
-1. After flying, run "reset.lua" on your Wireless Pocket Computer to shutoff the thrusters and stop the main script. **THIS IS IMPORTANT TO DO BEFORE LOGGING OFF**.
+1. After flying, run "reset.lua" on your Wireless Pocket Computer to shutoff the thrusters and stop the main script.

-    CC:Computers reboot when the player exits the world.
-Upon logging back in, the onboard computers would be turned off but the RedstoneIntegrator peripherals would retain their last redstone settings and inturn would still be powering the thrusters.
+    CC:Computers turnoff when the player exits the world.
+Upon logging back in, the onboard computers would be turned off but the Redstone Integrator peripherals would retain their last redstone settings and inturn would still be powering the thrusters.

-    If this ever happens, the scorcher would start flying off by itself when you log in.
+    If this ever happens, the Scorcher would start flying off by itself when you log in.

-    At the very least quickly prepare a VS2-Eureka Ship Helm to calm down the ship.
+    At the very least quickly prepare a VS2-Eureka Ship Helm to calm down the ship and **RUN the "recv_L_scorcher.lua" and "recv_R_scorcher.lua" scripts** on the left and right side onboard computers to reset the Redstone Integrators back to 0.

-###MODS USED:
+### MODS USED:

-Valkyrien Skies:
+**Valkyrien Skies:**

 valkyrienskies-118-forge-2.1.0-beta.12c3076eba24 (Valkyrien Skies 2 Core)